 With more medfluencers leading informative discussions online, the field—along with improved patient outcomes—can only be expected to grow in the coming years.

 While medfluencers and the wider use of social media have grown awareness over the past decade, there are negative implications to it too.
 Medfluencers’ increasing popularity has led others to argue that some personalities may be unreliable or unqualified, leading them to promote unproven or dangerous treatments—and we can’t say they’re wrong.
 Some influencers have promoted treatments, diets, or supplements that are not supported by scientific evidence, and may even be harmful.
 Even verified accounts on Twitter share anti-vaxx sentiment to this day.

 However, this shouldn’t deter medfluencers who have the public’s best interests at heart.
 While their content can’t fully replace actual medical advice and treatment from a healthcare facility, they can still maximize social media as a platform to improve more people’s lives.
 Ultimately, it boils down to proper media literacy—and being social media-savvy—for the tried and true experts to win against the algorithm and deliver information that’s as correct as it is inclusive.

-M2.0 Communications is a Philippines-based PR company helping brands and businesses stand out and engage their target audience through data-driven narratives.
-We specialize in PR advisory, influencer management, stakeholder communication, reputation management, and media training.
+M2.0 Communications is a Philippines-based PR company helping brands and businesses engage their target audience through meaningful narratives.
+We specialize in PR advisory, influencer management, stakeholder communication, reputation management, video production, and media training.